-Algoma Central Corporation owns and operates Canada's largest domestic fleet of vessels operating on the Great Lakes - St. Lawrence Waterway.
-This fleet consists of 18 self-unloading bulk carriers, six gearless bulk carriers, and seven product tankers.
-The Corporation has interests in ocean dry-bulk and product tanker vessels operating in domestic and international markets.
-The Corporation owns a diversified ship repair and steel fabrication facility active in the Great Lakes and St. Lawrence regions of Canada.
+The Corporation has interests in both gearless and self-unloading dry-bulk vessels operating in domestic and international markets, domestic product tankers, and an ocean-class product tanker that is currently operating as part of the domestic product tanker fleet.
+The Corporation owns Algoma Ship Repair, a diversified ship repair and steel fabrication facility active in the Great Lakes and St. Lawrence regions of Canada.
 In addition, the Corporation owns Algoma Central Properties Inc. and Algoma Central Hotels Ltd., which own and manage commercial real estate properties in Ontario.

 The Corporation's origins trace back to its creation as a railway in Sault Ste.
 Marie, Ontario in 1899.
 The Corporation's executive offices are located in St. Catharines, Ontario.
-The Corporation employs approximately 2,000 people worldwide.
-The Corporation has assets of \$932,354 and revenues of \$491,499.
+The Corporation employs approximately 2,100 people worldwide.
+The Corporation has assets of \$974 million and revenues of \$504 million.

-The Domestic Dry-Bulk segment includes the Corporation's 24 bulk carriers and Algoma Ship Repair, a division that provides ship repair and steel fabrication services.
+The Corporation reports the results of its operations for four business units or segments.
+The largest is the Domestic Dry-Bulk segment, which includes the Corporation's domestic dry-bulk carriers and Algoma Ship Repair.

-The Product Tanker segment serves both domestic and international markets.
+In 2014 and prior years, the Product Tanker segment served both domestic and international markets.
 The domestic fleet of seven product tankers is owned and operated through a wholly owned subsidiary, Algoma Tankers Limited (ATL).
-The Corporation's wholly-owned subsidiary, Algoma Tankers International Inc. (ATI) owns one product tanker active in international markets, and is a participant in the Brizo8 Pool managed by Navig8 Chemical Pools Inc.
+The Corporation's wholly-owned international subsidiary, Algoma Tankers International Inc. (ATI) owns one product tanker that was active in international markets through the Brizo8 Pool managed by Navig8 Chemical Pools Inc. until mid-2014.
+In July of 2014 this tanker joined the domestic tanker fleet, where it continues to operate.

 The Corporation's international Ocean Shipping segment consists of two entities.
-Marbulk Canada Inc. (MCI) is jointly owned by the Corporation and CSL Group Inc. It owns three ocean self-unloaders and a fourth self-unloader that is jointly owned with Bernhard Schulte.
+Marbulk Canada Inc. (MCI) is jointly owned by the Corporation and CSL Group Inc. and owns two ocean self-unloaders.
 Algoma Shipping Ltd. (ASL), a wholly owned subsidiary of the Corporation, owns two ocean self-unloading vessels.
-The six MCI and ASL ocean self-unloaders are combined with 17 other ocean self-unloaders owned by others to form the CSL International (CSLI) commercial arrangement.
+The four MCI and ASL ocean self-unloaders are combined with 22 other ocean self-unloaders owned by others to form the CSL International (CSLI) commercial arrangement.
+A third MCI-owned self-unloader is jointly owned with Bernhard Schulte and operates under a long-term time charter in Europe.